a2hosting/a2-optimized-wp/README.md

 **Login URL Change**:

 * Move the login page from the default wp-login.php to a random URL.
-* Prevents bots from automatically brute-force attacking wp-login.php
+* Prevents bots from automatically brute-force attacking wp-login.php.

 **reCAPTCHA on comments and login**:

-* provides google reCAPTCHA on both the Login form and comments.
+* Provides google reCAPTCHA on both the Login form and comments.
-* Prevents bots from automatically brute-force attacking wp-login.php
+* Prevents bots from automatically brute-force attacking wp-login.php.
 * Prevents bots from automatically spamming comments.

 **Compress Images on Upload**: